sxwxbxr/portfoliov2/README.md

 ## MariaDB & Deployment (Infomaniak)

 This project uses Prisma to connect to a MariaDB database.
-Configure the connection string in `.env.production`:
+Copy `.env.example` to `.env` and set the required variables:

 ```
 DATABASE_URL="mysql://<USER>:<PASS>@<HOST>:<PORT>/<DBNAME>"
+NEXTAUTH_SECRET="your-secret"
 ```

 For email support via the contact form, optionally provide SMTP credentials: